 Definitions - The following listing defines the basic elements of the ANSI mode escape sequences.
+(See Appendix D for a detailed explanation.)

-Control sequence introducer (CSI) - An escape sequence that provides supplementary controls and is itself a prefix affecting the interpretation of a limited number of contiguous characters.
+Control Sequence Introducer (CSI) - An escape sequence that provides supplementary controls and is itself a prefix affecting the interpretation of a limited number of contiguous characters.
 In the VT100 the CSI is ESC [.